mihavlic/function-renderer/README.md

 # Function Renderer
-This is an implementation of the dual contouring algorithm in Vulkan compute shaders.
-It includes an Egui graphical interface for editing and viewing the function.
-It can also export .stl files.
+This project implements the dual contouring algorithm in Vulkan compute shaders.
+It includes an Egui interface for manipulating the function with the ability to export its mesh as an .stl file.

 ![Screenshot of application](screenshot.png)

 # Building
 You need somewhat recent graphics drivers, shaderc, Rust, and a C++ compiler

 ## Archlinux
 ```sh
 sudo pacman -S shaderc rust gcc